publiccodenet/about/activities/supporting-codebase-governance/customized-governance-workshop/index.md

 # Customized governance workshop

 A customized governance workshop can be used for a codebase that already has some form of governance in place, or is considering a draft proposal.
-The state of the governance may suggest what to focus the workshop on, but it's strength is leveraging the governance game to socialize understanding of the governance.
+The state of the governance may suggest what to focus the workshop on, but its strength is leveraging the governance game to socialize understanding of the governance.
-As such, it can be used to simply sketch out a currently well functioning mechanism, talk through an initial draft or proposed changes, or used to surface tensions, pain points, and differing understandings.
+As such, it can be used to:

+* simply sketch out a currently well functioning mechanism
+* talk through an initial draft or proposed changes
-It may also be used to talk through different scenarios to stress test the governance mechanism.
+* surface tensions, pain points, and differing understandings It may also be used to talk through different scenarios to stress test the governance mechanism.

 ## The basics